tineshsakthir/Thumbnail_Finder-Data_Labelliing-Solana_Blockchain/Notes.md

             [doc available in the project folder] -->> Refer Doc to remember the workflow
 ![alt text](image.png)

-2. Changed the sheama of the Option model to hold option_id
+2. Changed the sheama of the Option model to hold option_number for selecting a particular options and showing it in the frontend easily